cilium/cilium/Documentation/bpf.rst

 to the term BPF unless explicit differences between eBPF and cBPF are being pointed out.

-Even though the name Berkley Packet Filter hints at a packet filtering specific purpose, the instruction set is generic and flexible enough these days that there are many use cases for BPF apart from networking.
+Even though the name Berkeley Packet Filter hints at a packet filtering specific purpose, the instruction set is generic and flexible enough these days that there are many use cases for BPF apart from networking.
 See :ref:`bpf_users` for a list of projects which use BPF.